radman5/CO/README.md

 # RadPay Demo Payment Gateway

+ - The Payment API is a .NET 7 service
+ - The Payment Db while in development is created on application start using EF Core code first.
+   - The database is SQLite, will be migrated to Postgres once development has been completed
+ - The integration tests spin up the API on a test web server and calls to it using an HttpClient.

 ### Prerequisites
 1. Visual Studio 2022 (or any with .NET 7 support)
 2. Docker Desktop installed and running